top of page

 Please see our Performance Schedule for a full list of performances we are hosting this summer.

-Artisan campers who want a speaking or other major role in a performance must attend for 2 weeks so they can audition and rehearse.
-Artisan auditions take place on Monday and Tuesday of the week before the performance.
-Artisan campers attending for only 1 week may also participate in plays, but usually do not have major roles.
-Artisans in Thursday night shows will rehearse in the mornings, while camper’s in Friday night shows will rehearse in the afternoons.
+Campers who want a speaking or other major role in a performance must attend for 2 weeks so they can audition and rehearse.
+Auditions take place on Monday and Tuesday of the week before the performance week.
+Campers attending for only 1 week may also participate in plays, but usually do not have major roles.
 When not rehearsing, camper’s have Free Choice time.
-The Village theater group also prefers a 2-week camp enrollment, but Villagers attending for only 1 week may also participate in shows.
+Village campers (5-8 year olds) only need to attend for the week of the performance.
+Village campers will need to go to the Village drama tent at the beginning of the week and let the staff know they would like to participate in the Villager performance which happens as an opener to the play.
+Performances take place at 7pm on Thursdays of sessions 2, 4 and 6.

 • What should my child do if they want to be in a performance?

-Squirrels Nest Campers: Simply inform the Squirrel’s Nest staff that your child would like to participate.
 Village Campers: The Village makes performance announcements at morning assemblies.
-Campers should come to the Village Drama tent (or Dance tent for the week 4 dance show) if they are interested in being in one of our shows.
+Campers should come to the Village Drama tent if they are interested in being in one of our shows.
 The staff will give your child a permission slip to take home.
 Please sign and return to the Drama or Dance staff.
-These help the staff determine which nights your child is available to participate.
-Villagers are welcome to be in one or both nights of our shows.
 Artisan Campers: Important information regarding shows will be announced at Artisan assemblies (both morning and afternoon).
 Your child should tell the Artisan Drama Specialists they are interested in being in a show.
-If your child wants to be in the dance show week 4, they should speak with the Artisan Dance Specialists.

 • What time should my child arrive and where should they go on performance night?